marktheanalyst103/-loan-risk-powerbi-dashboard/README.md

 # 🧾 Bank Loan Approval & Risk Analysis Dashboard with POWERBI

 ## 📌 Overview
-This project analyzes synthetic bank loan application data to uncover insights related to loan approvals, customer risk, and financial patterns.
-Built using Power BI, it demonstrates how financial institutions can leverage data-driven approaches in loan processing and risk assessment.
+•	This project analyzes synthetic bank loan application data to uncover insights on loan approvals, customer risk, and financial patterns.
+Built in Power BI, it demonstrates how banks can make informed decisions in loan processing and risk evaluation.

 The dashboard consists of **3 interactive pages**: